Outsourcing – What has changed? Please click here for details.

 Please do not send the Visa Section any documents unless requested to do so, particularly not before you have applied for a visa.
 We are not able to store such documents and will not know to which application they belong.
 Please always bring all the necessary documents with you to your appointment.

-What happens during processing?
+What happens during processing your visa?

 Return of your passport

 Have a good trip!
-Information for visa holders

 If all the information on your visa label is correct, you are free to travel.
 Please check the information on the label as soon as your passport is returned to you.
 You should let us know immediately if there are any mistakes so that we can issue you a new visa.